Leazz/Latex-Linter/README.md

 # Latex-Linter
-To run the program you have to install pyintaller.
+To run the program you have to install pyinstaller.
 You can install it through pip:
      pip install pyinstaller